-The transport budget is projecting a variance of £0.146m.
-Increasing costs in relation to fuel (oil, diesel and petrol) and the availability and costs of vehicle parts and repairs are causing pressures on this budget.
+The transport budget is projecting a variance of £0.357m, mainly due to increased costs of fuel (oil, diesel and petrol).
+Increases in lease costs and the availability and costs of vehicle parts and repairs are also causing pressures on this budget.